 Previously, spouses who had a dependant's pass or long-term visit pass could work if they had a pre-approved letter of consent or successfully apply for a letter of consent.
-However, as of 1 May 2021, spouses of authorised workers will only be entitled to work if they qualify for the requested work passes.
+However, as of 1 May 2021, spouses of authorised workers will only be entitled to work if they qualify for and apply for the requisite work passes.